July 16, 2024

 Abel makes his daily work synonymous with worshiping the God who created him and gave him work to do — revealing how we can work and honor God simultaneously.
 God recognizes Abel favorably for his work.

-The Path To Destruction At Work
+The Path to Destruction at Work

 Cain instead chooses a path of destruction — revealing the danger of separating our life and work from God: